BoredDevHQ/dash.fm-improved/README.md

 # ----Dash.fm-improved----
 This is a fork of [dash.fm](https://github.com/peterdconradie/dash.fm) i improved the index.html and css to have a way nicer look with a blurred background following the album's background and added a few other nicer touches.
-Follow the instructions below
+More will be added soon (check the roadmap below) Check the original README below for instructions.

 # Roadmap: